 - If you’re buying beans from a coffee shop, ask them what types of dark roast they have.
 If you’re looking to buy beans, a coffee shop can help you by teaching you the different roast and flavor profiles.

 - At a cafe, you could just ask for a cup of their dark roast coffee.
 That won’t mean you’re making the best choice in terms of caffeine content.

 - If you want a stronger cup of coffee with very little caffeine, you should think about brewing time and serving size.

-This will give you a rough guide as to what to order at a cafe or restaurant and how to make strong coffee at home, which will help you study more efficiently:
+what type of coffee is good for studying: This will give you a rough guide as to what is the best type of coffee for studying, or what to order at a cafe or restaurant and how to make coffee for studying, which will help you study more efficiently: